 - 1. Where are your graduates?
 Geographic areas?
 Academic vs. community? - 2.
 How have your graduates done on the board exam?
 Did all pass on the first time?
-How did they do on oral exams? - 3.
+How did they do on oral - 3.
 How have residents done on in-service exams? - 4.
 Any new faculty coming on?
 Any leaving? - 5.
 Type of resident evaluations?
 How often?
-How is feedback supplied to residents?6.
+How is feedback supplied to residents? - 6.
 What changes if any do you anticipate in the program's curriculum?
-Why? - Have any residents left the program?
+Why? - 7.
+Have any residents left the program?
 Did they enter the same field elsewhere?
-Why did they leave? - Have any residents left the program?
-Did they enter the same field elsewhere?
-Why did they leave?
+Why did they leave? - 8.
 Do you help graduates find jobs?
 How do you accomplish this counseling sessions, faculty contacts?
 Will faculty review job offers with residents? - 9.
 What are the weaknesses of this program and how are they being improved? - 10.
 What are the strengths of this program? - 11.
 I am very interested in your program, what else can I do as an applicant? - 12.
 What can I expect from you as a resident in your program? - 13.
 What do you expect from me as a resident in your program? - 14.
 What are your future plans and how long do you intend to stay here? - 15.
 How are faculty chosen?
 What are their strengths, weaknesses, interests? - 16.
 Has the program been on probation?
 If so, why? - 17.
 How often are you reviewed by the RRC and when is the next review? - 18.
 Do you support resident involvement in national associations? - 19.
 How many national conferences do residents get to attend and when? - 20.
 Does the program pay dues to specialty academic societies (e.g., AMA)? - 21.
 What processes are in place to deal with issues for residents? - 22.
 What is their policy on maternity/paternity leave? - 23.
 How are residents treated by ancillary staff?